Fraunhofer-AISEC/cpg/docs/docs/CPG/specs/dfg.md

 Interesting fields:

-* `expression: Expression`: The inner expression which has to be casted
+* `expression: Expression`: The inner expression which has to be cast

 The value of the `expression` flows to the cast expression.
 Scheme: